sf-wdi-gaia/js-data-types/readme.md

 - `a.unshift([item])` - Prepends items to the start of the array.

+- `a.pop()` - Removes and returns the last item.

 Remember, though, you'll never remember _every_ method.
-Explore the the [full documentation for array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and other helper methods given to you for different objects (like Math, Date, String, et c).
+Explore the the [full documentation for array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and other helper methods given to you for different objects (like Math, Date, String, etc).

 ## Iterating through an array - Demo (10 mins)